 1. Decide on Your Logo Concept

-The first step to getting a logo trademarked is—as you might expect—to create your logo.
-Your logo can be a shape, symbol, images, words, or a combination thereof.
+The first step to getting a logo trademark is—as you might expect—to create your logo.
+Your logo design can be a shape, symbol, images, words, or a combination thereof.
 The most important factor is ensuring that your logo is distinct.